-Judge shot outside Ohio courthouse
+Judge wounded outside Ohio courthouse; 1 suspect dead

 Story highlights

-- One person was taken to a hospital in the Pittsburgh area
+- At least one suspect in shooting has died, Ohio attorney general says

-- The shooting took place outside Jefferson County Courthouse
+- Judge Joseph J. Bruzzese Jr. shot outside Jefferson County Courthouse

-(CNN)A judge was shot and wounded Monday outside a courthouse in Steubenville, Ohio, a spokesman for the Bureau of Criminal Investigation at the Ohio attorney general's office said.
+(CNN)A judge was shot and wounded Monday outside a courthouse in Steubenville, Ohio, and at least one suspect died during the shooting, Ohio Attorney General Mike DeWine said.

-Judge Joseph J. Bruzzese Jr. received medical attention after being shot, bureau spokesman Dan Tierney said.
-The bureau is investigating.

-The shooting took place outside the Jefferson County Courthouse is eastern Ohio.
+Common Pleas Judge Joseph J. Bruzzese Jr. received medical attention after being shot outside the Jefferson County Courthouse in eastern Ohio.

+"Fran and I are praying for Judge Bruzzese and his family at this difficult time," DeWine said, referring to his wife.

+Dan Tierney, a spokesman in the Bureau of Criminal Investigation at the attorney general's office, would not confirm how many suspects were connected to the shooting that injured Bruzzese.
+The bureau is investigating the shooting.

 One person was being flown by medical helicopter to a Pittsburgh-area hospital, according to Steubenville Fire Chief Carlo Capaldi.
-He would not disclose the identity of the person being flown to the hospital.
+He would not disclose the person's identity.

 Steubenville is more than 38 miles west of Pittsburgh.